Depression

 Levels of severity

 Depression can come on gradually, so it can be difficult to notice something is wrong.
-People try to cope with their symptoms without realising they're unwell, sometimes a friend/family member may notice first.
+People try to cope without realising they're unwell, sometimes a friend/family member may notice first.
 Doctors describe depression by how serious it is:

 -

-mild depression – has some impact on your daily life
+mild depression – some impact on your daily life

 -